Current coronavirus recommendations and restrictions in place for the Lapland Hospital District

 15 February Travelling Instructions from the website of the National Institute for Health and Welfare (THL): Travel and the coronavirus pandemic

 14 March Finnish Border Guard: Instructions for crossing the border during the COVID-19 pandemic 14 March – 10 April 2022

 Education and early childhood education

-Complete instructions issued by the Finnish Institute for Health and Welfare (THL) and the Ministry of Education and Culture (OKM) (in Finnish): Recommendation by the National Institute for Health and Welfare (THL) and Ministry of Education and Culture for the organisers of education and early childhood education during the period of the coronavirus outbreak, issued on 4 August 2020
+22 December Link to the recommendations issued by the Finnish Institute for Health and Welfare (THL) and the Ministry of Education and Culture (OKM): Recommendation from the Finnish Institute for Health and Welfare and the Ministry of Education and Culture to providers of education and early childhood education during the COVID-19 epidemic

 When children fall ill